 The festive season is one of indulgence.
 After copious amounts of pigs in blankets, mince pies, and Irish cream, your body may not be thanking you.

-Perhaps it’s your New Year’s resolution to get into shape, hit the gym, and be healthier – starting with a January detox?
+So, perhaps it’s your New Year’s resolution to get into shape, hit the gym, and be healthier – starting with a January detox?

 Well, brace yourself because we’re going to reveal top secret information about THE best detoxing products on the market.
 Are you ready?
 Drumroll please…